How 'bout a country drive?

 You can come back to New York through Granville, or continue up to Poultney or even U.S. Route 4 before swinging back.

 Since you'll be crossing state lines for this trip, you should consult travel restrictions before leaving.
 If you stay in the car throughout the drive there can't be any danger of exposure, but you do have to walk into a lodge to buy a token for Mount Equinox.
-As of Saturday, that would put a Glens Falls area resident in danger of violating Vermont's restrictions, but the situation could change by next weekend.
+As of last week, that would put a Glens Falls area resident in danger of violating Vermont's restrictions.

 Down the canal